dataland-io/dataland-examples/airtable-table-sync/README.md

 ![Image showing how to parse base, table, and view ID values from a link](airtable-params.svg)

-## Computed columns that reject external updates
+## Field types that reject writeback

-Airtable has certain fields that reject any updates via API, and will therefore reject updates from Dataland:
+Computed fields reject any updates via API, and will therefore reject updates from Dataland.
+These computed field types include:

 - Autonumber
 - Button
 - Count
-- Created time, Created By, Modified time, Modified by
+- Created by
+- Created time
 - Formula
+- Last modified by
+- Last modified time
 - Lookup
 - Rollup

+Dataland also doesn't support writeback for these field types:

+- Attachment
+- Barcode
+- Collaborator